Slepče, Demir Hisar

 Slepče (Слепче) is a village in the municipality of Demir Hisar, North Macedonia.

 Location

 Slepče is located near the village of Zheleznik area 2 km west of the town of Demir Hisar and to the right is the road Kicevo-Demir Hisar 680 m.
 It is located on the eastern slopes of Ilinica.
 The land of Slepče is 24.5 km², of which forests occupy an area of 1737 ha or most of the land, arable land occupies 365 ha and pastures 367 ha.

 Demographics

+in the 1467/1468 Ottoman defter, the village had 66 households, 3 bachelors and 2 widows.
+The onomastics consisted entirely of Christian Slavic anthroponyms.
+In statistics gathered by Vasil Kanchov in 1900, the village of Slepče was inhabited by 570 Christian Bulgarians.

 According to the 2002 census, the village had a total of 719 inhabitants.
 Ethnic groups in the village include: